 - A. The educator evaluation system shall be approved by the Rhode Island Department of Education and aligned with the Educator Evaluation Standards, as approved by the Board of Regents.
 Where no Rhode Island Department of Education approved system exists for specific positions, the Chariho system shall be used.
 Each educator shall receive training prior to participation in the evaluation process.
-No classroom observation shall be conducted for the purpose of evaluation except by an evaluator who is trained in the evaluation model. - B. Upon enforcement of the applicable Rhode Island Department of Education regulation, Chariho shall make use of student and parent feedback in the educator evaluation process.
-In the interim, student and parent feedback may be provided to the educator as a means to encourage reflection about professional practice. - C. An Evaluation Review Committee shall be formed consisting of four (4) members.
+No classroom observation shall be conducted for the purpose of evaluation except by an evaluator who is trained in the evaluation model. - B. An Evaluation Review Committee shall be formed consisting of four (4) members.
 Two (2) members and one (1) alternate shall be appointed by the Superintendent and two (2) members and one (1) alternate shall be appointed by the NEA Chariho President.
 Neither the Superintendent nor NEA Chariho President shall serve on the Committee.
 The Evaluation Review Committee shall resolve matters of dispute concerning the establishment of Student Learning Objectives, the development of the Professional Growth Plan, and the determination of the final evaluation; every resolution shall be issued in writing with a copy to the Superintendent and NEA Chariho President.
 Any challenges shall be submitted to the Evaluation Review Committee via the Office of the Superintendent within five (5) school days of receipt of the related document by the educator and after an attempt to resolve the matter of dispute with the administrative evaluator, any such attempt shall be documented in writing by both parties and submitted to the Evaluation Review Committee shall give due consideration to the concerning employee performance.
-The decision of the Evaluation Review Committee shall give to make professional judgments concerning the final evaluation, which is subject to Article 25, beginning with the Committee at Level Four.
-The American Arbitration Association (AAA) Expedited Labor Arbitration rules will be followed in all disputes under this Article.
+The decision of the Evaluation Review Committee shall give due consideration (AAA) Expedited Labor Arbitration rules will be followed in all disputes under this Article.